BitRapture/migraine/Cetamol/README.md

 | --- | --- |
 | Reference mode | \_`tag name`\_ |

 Reference a defined tag.
-This will generate the address to the defined tag as well as guranteed branching boilerplate
+This will generate the address to the defined tag as well as guaranteed branching boilerplate

 *e.g*
 ```